wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 ##Requirements
 * WordPress 3.4+ (plugin has been tested up to WordPress 3.8.1)
 * PHP 5.3+
-* WooCommerce 1.6/2.0.x (plugin has been tested up to WooCommerce 2.0.20)
+* WooCommerce 2.0.x/2.1x (plugin has been tested up to WooCommerce 2.1.3)

 ## Current limitations
 * Plugin does not support pre-authorisation or subscriptions.

 ## Notes
-* The plugin is provided free of charge, and it's not covered by free spport.
+* The plugin is provided free of charge, and it's not covered by free support.
 Should you have any questions about this product, please use the [product support section on this site](http://wordpress.org/support/plugin/woocommerce-skrill-moneybookers-gateway).
-We will deal with each enquiry as soon as possible.
+We will deal with each enquiry as soon as possible (usually within a few days

 == Installation ==